 Water shield is a new shield that increases mana regeneration and restores mana on hit, such as a lightning shield that is only usable on yourself, a nice quality of life spell is a totemic call which instantly recalls all totems and refunds a bit of mana in vanilla.
 When moving through a dungeon with patrols shamans always had to be careful of not leaving a straight totem behind to pull something by accident.

 Now you're clear with a simple click elemental shamans get to play with a new totem called Totem of Wrath which is a 3% crit and hit buff to all spell caster party members, they also receive a big upgrade in the form of mana regeneration.
 One of their biggest weaknesses in classic is that they just burn through mana too quickly with few ways to regenerate it, much like balanced Druids, they get access to a talent that increases their mana regeneration based on their intellect stat enhancement and gets shamanistic rage which reduces damage taken, and also gives your melee hits a chance to regenerate mana equal to a portion of your attack power.
 I think enhancement takes a bit of time to ramp up, but the shaman as a class is always in high demand.
 Shaman of any spec are great since again bloodlust & heroism work in the arena, and you also have windfury totem grounding and much more great support, so no matter the spec they have huge value from that alone speaking strictly elemental here.

-Now WoW tbc classic has not been released, so if you want to choose wow classic class, you can click this classic wow classes picking guide.
+Now WoW tbc classic has not been released, if you want to buy wow classic tbc gold, you should wait TBC releases.
 For more wow classic trategies and guides, welcome you to visit our mmogah.com.
 If you are grinding the last raid Naxxramas and you have not enough classic wow gold, you can buy cheap wow classic gold from our site.